FrameOS/frameos-docs/docs/installation/controller.md

 ## Install the frame

-Finally, add the frame to FrameOS.
+Now you're ready to add frames to FrameOS.
 Make sure both can ping each other with the IPs given.

 ![](./_img/8-deploy-frame.gif)